EngelhardtFritz/electron-angular-better-sqlite3/README.md

 (Note: The initial version will always be _1.0.0_ so in case you need a release <_1.0.0_ you should use other plugins.)

 To utilize Semantic Release your commits should follow the [Conventional Commit Guidelines](https://www.conventionalcommits.org/en/v1.0.0/).
-When using this schema the workflows will automatically create/updage the `CHANGELOG.md` file depending on the commits included in a release.
+When using this schema the workflows will automatically create/update the `CHANGELOG.md` file depending on the commits included in a release.

 Semantic Release will create a tag including the new version by following the [Semantic Versioning](https://semver.org/).

 ### Release

-The release workflow currently executes the _package:prod_ script to build portable apps for the matrix of Linux and Windows.
+The release workflow executes the _package:prod_ script to build portable apps for the matrix of Linux and Windows.

 The resulting folders are zipped and uploaded as a release directly to GitHub.
-The release directly includes the relevant changelog parts as release notes taken from the release commit message.
+The release includes the relevant changelog parts as release notes taken from the release commit message.

 ## How To's